 HEAD – allows you to add HTML code inside the <head> element of the master page and all nested descendant pages.

-- BODY - here you can add custom attributes to the page's <body> element.
+- The first field allows you to add custom attributes to the page's <body> element.

 - Master page layout – the area between the <body> tags displays the layout code of the master page template.
 To modify the layout code, click Edit layout in the tab header.